-Preliminary Inventory of the School of Engineering Records, 1931 - 1998
+Preliminary Guide to the School of Engineering Records, 1931 - 1998

 Contains the records of the School of Engineering at Duke University from 1931 to 1998.
 Includes records of the Department of Electrical Engineering, Department of Civil and Environmental Engineering, Engineering Student Government, and the Engineering Alumni Association.
 Type of materials include biographical files, general subject files, correspondence, photographs, clippings, rosters, minutes, reports, proposals, course descriptions, memoirs, honors, and vitae.
 Major subjects include Duke University, students, School of Engineering, the study and teaching of science and engineering, and scientific research.